Type-Moon resources

 Mirror Moon

 Mirror Moon was the first dedicated Type-Moon translation group.
 They translated the original Tsukihime in 2006 and Fate/stay night in 2008.
 Mirror Moon translations have a reputation for being quite clunky, and while they got the job done, Fate/stay night has multiple better options now and I would not recommend reading its Mirror Moon version today except as a piece of history.
-However, it remains the only way to read the original 18+ version of Fate/stay night in English.
+However, Mirror Moon's work remains the only way to read both the original 18+ version of Fate/stay night and the original Tsukihime in English.

 FBates Fate/stay night retranslation